nachocaru/xaprb.com/content/blog/2007-06-11-a-challenge-partition-a-character-set-in-mysql.md

 ---
-title: 'A challenge: partition a character set in MySQL'
+title: "A challenge: partition a character set in MySQL"
 author: Baron Schwartz
 excerpt: "<p>How good are your SQL and/or general coding skills?
 I have a specific challenge I'd like your help solving.
 I am not sure it's possible, but I'd love to be proven wrong.</p>"
 layout: post